Logo for Signhealth, the deaf charity

 for Mental Health with evidence-based guidelines about mental health services for deaf people.

-How healthy are Deaf people?
+How healthy are deaf people?

-Sick Of It is SignHealth’s ground-breaking report uncovering the health disparity Deaf people face in the UK.
+Sick Of It is SignHealth’s ground-breaking report uncovering the health disparity deaf people face in the UK.
 Published in 2014, the report has influenced policy and changed practices in the NHS to improve communication and reduce barriers.

 Report: Sick Of It